-Online Catalog contains the holdings of the M.S.U.
+Books and Media (online catalog) contains the holdings of the M.S.U.
 Libraries.
-Search by author's name(s), remembering that institutions, governments, or organizations may be authors as well as individuals, by title of a particular work or periodical, by keyword, or by subject heading.
+Search by author's name(s), remembering that institutions, governments, or organizations may be authors as well as individuals, by title of a particular work or periodical, by author/title combination, by keyword, by subject heading, or by call number.

 Search by keyword?
 Search by subject heading?
 How to decide?
 Best quality retrieval intellectually is usually achieved by searching using the official L.C. subject headings.
 However, new topics may not have official subject headings yet; for those keyword searching may work better.

 How to find the official subject headings?
 Below is a list of L.C. subject headings that might come in handy for your work on medieval Spain.
 For others, ask to see the L.C.
 List of Subject Headings books in the Reference Collection at Z 695....
 Or, just try a keyword or phrase in the subject search mode and see if it works.
 It might.
 Or, the system might provide suggestions.

 It is always possible to start off with keyword searches and notice the subject headings at the end of the catalog record of the items you find that look best and then search using those subject headings.